 At this stage, it is important that you make sure that you have made the necessary preparations prior to departure.
 If the following (which include all steps from the previous checklists) have not been completed before you leave for the UK, you may experience significant difficulties when arriving at the airport, or when you arrive at the University.

-1. Secure your place at the College by accepting your offer.
+1. Secure your place at Queen Mary by accepting your offer.